ArcanaFramework/fileformats/docs/source/quick_start.rst

 .. note::
    Only a small fraction of formats have extra functionality added in the main package.
    Extra functionality is only planned to be implemented as required.
-See the :ref:`Developer guide` for information on how to implement new file formats, converters and extra functionality.
+See the :ref:`Extras` for information on how to implement new file formats, converters and extra functionality.